Special Weather Statement issued for Great Salt Lake Desert and Mountains by NWS - News Break

 Special Weather Statement issued for Great Salt Lake Desert and Mountains by NWS

-Effective: 2021-06-24 12:12:00 MDT Expires: 2021-06-24 13:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
+Effective: 2021-06-24 11:57:00 MDT Expires: 2021-06-24 12:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
 Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Great Salt Lake Desert and Mountains SIGNIFICANT WEATHER ADVISORY FOR CENTRAL TOOELE COUNTY UNTIL 100 PM MDT At 1212 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm near Skull Valley, or 18 miles north of Dugway English Village...moving east at 10 mph.
-Half inch hail will be possible.
-Locations impacted include Skull Valley.
-This includes Interstate 80 in Utah near mile marker 72.alerts.weather.gov
+Target Area: Great Salt Lake Desert and Mountains; Western Millard and Juab Counties SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL JUAB AND SOUTH CENTRAL TOOELE COUNTIES UNTIL 1245 PM MDT At 1157 AM MDT, National Weather Service Doppler radar indicated a strong thunderstorm 20 miles east of Fish Springs Wildlife Refuge, or 27 miles southwest of Dugway English Village...moving northeast at 15 mph.
+Pea size hail will be possible.
+This storm will remain over mainly rural areas of north central Juab and south central Tooele Counties.alerts.weather.gov

 Comments / 0